ashishdommety/sequelizedBurger/README.md

-# Burger app with Sequelize :hamburger: :
+#  :hamburger: Burger app with Sequelize:

 A simple burger-app created using the sequelize ORM.